 Cleaning the floorboards.

-There are too many floor detergent and cleaners to list, look for a product that is low foaming and a general detergent that may be used in automatic scrubbers, with a neutral pH level that will remove dirt and protect the polish, but once you have loosened any stubborn build up of dirt, washing up liquid works as well as most.
+There are too many floor detergent and cleaners to list here.
+Use a product that is low foaming and is also a general detergent with a neutral pH level.
+That could be used in automatic scrubbers and will remove dirt and protect the polish.
+However, once you have loosened any stubborn build up of dirt, washing up liquid works just as well.

-careful not to flood the floor, water is woods worse enemy.
-Read the instructions on the container, but in general apply with a sponge mop and mop up excess detergent and
+Be careful not to flood the floor, water is woods worse enemy.
+Read the instructions on the container, but in general apply with a sponge mop and mop up excess detergent and water.
+Rinse with

 Looking after your new Board Floor.

-Badly marked, chipped varnish or you don't like the colour of your floor boards.
+Badly marked, chipped varnish or the wrong colour floor boards.